yuraxdrumz/golang-jaeger-example/README.md

 3. Open Jaeger UI at <http://localhost:16686>

-4. See a single trace with 2 spans under it, one for Gin and one for Redis
+4. See a single trace with 3 spans under it, one for Gin, one for Redis and one for Gorm

+5. cURL response will have X-Trace-Id as response header, with which you can query in Jaeger UI

 ## Step By Step Code Guide